Aaron98990/ways-of-the-game/handball.md

 >
 > - Law 12.1 Direct free kick

-A goalkeeper committing a handball offense outside their own penalty area is just like any other non-goalkeeper player, a direct free kick with the appropriate sanction / disciplinary action is taken.
+A goalkeeper committing a handball offense outside their own penalty area is just like any other non-goalkeeper player; a direct free kick with the appropriate sanction / disciplinary action is taken.
 A goalkeeper that directly throws the ball from their own penalty area into the opposing goal is a goal kick for their opponents.

 The goalkeeper committing a handball offense in their own penalty area and there are no other offenses is always an indirect free kick (not a penalty kick) and no sanction and no disciplinary action is taken.
 Read more about goalkeepers including goalkeeper handling offenses in their own penalty area [here](/goalkeeper).